Lilleheden railway halt

 Lilleheden railway halt (Lilleheden Trinbræt) is a railway halt serving the eastern part of the town of Hirtshals in Vendsyssel, Denmark, as well as the nearby public aquarium Nordsøen Oceanarium.

-The halt is located on the Hirtshals Line from Hirtshals to Hjørring.
+The halt is located on the Hirtshals Line between Hirtshals and Hjørring.
 It opened in 1940, was closed again in 1956, but reopened in the 1990s.
 The train services are currently operated by the railway company Nordjyske Jernbaner which run frequent local train services between Hirtshals and Hjørring with onward connections from Hjørring to the rest of Denmark.

 History

 The halt was opened on 1 May 1940.
 It was closed from 1943 to 1946 as it was located in an area used by the Wehrmacht during Nazi Germany's Occupation of Denmark.

 The halt was closed again in 1956, but reopened in the 1990s.

 Operations

 The train services are currently operated by Nordjyske Jernbaner which run frequent local train services between Hirtshals and Hjørring with onward connections from Hjørring to the rest of Denmark.